Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Introduction

 Infrared small target detection (IRSTD) is essential for a wide range of military and civilian applications, such as avian intrusion warning systems \cite{dai2021attentional}, maritime search and rescue \cite{yuan2022translation,yuan2024c2former}, and aerial surveillance \cite{zhao2025rethinking, yuan2025unirgb}.
 However, infrared small targets (IRST) are inherently difficult to identify due to their long imaging distances, lack of discriminative texture, and weak thermal contrast.
 They often manifest as faint, structureless blobs with extremely low signal-to-noise (SNR) and signal-to-clutter ratios (SCR) \cite{dai2023one,yuan2024improving}.
 Such characteristics make it challenging to distinguish targets from dynamic and cluttered backgrounds, especially when environmental noise dominates the thermal response.
 Consequently, designing a robust and efficient IRSTD method that can accurately localize small targets across complex infrared scenes remains a critical and unsolved problem.

-Since convolutional neural networks (CNNs) excel at processing semantic and spatial texture features, most current IRSTD methods are based on CNNs.
-For instance, DNA-Net \cite{li2022dense} addresses the issue of deep feature degradation induced by pooling operations, while Liu et al. \cite{liu2024infrared} propose a lightweight multi-scale head (MSHNet) built upon a plain U-Net architecture to achieve more accurate target localization.
-However, CNN-based detectors struggle to capture global contextual relationships, which are crucial for distinguishing dim infrared small targets from complex backgrounds.
-Recently, DETR \cite{carion2020end} introduce a hybrid CNN–Transformer architecture that reformulates object detection as a direct set prediction problem.
-By employing a transformer encoder to model global interactions among image patches and a decoder driven by learnable object queries, DETR effectively bridges local and global representations.
+Most current IRSTD methods are based on convolutional neural networks (CNNs), which preserve local spatial and texture cues.
+For example, DNA-Net \cite{li2022dense} mitigates deep-feature degradation caused by pooling, while MSHNet \cite{liu2024infrared} uses a lightweight multi-scale head for accurate localization.
+However, CNN have limited capacity to model the global context needed to distinguish dim targets from structured clutter.
+Recently, DETR \cite{carion2020end} reformulates detection as direct set prediction using Transformer encoder and decoder.
 Building on this, numerous DETR methods \cite{zhu2020deformable,liu2022dab,zhang2022dino,li2022dn} have been developed to enhance feature representation and accelerate convergence.
 However, these methods are inappropriate for IRSTD task because the IRST exhibit limited texture and occupy only a few pixels, making object query initialization susceptible to background noise rather than accurately locating the object.
-Therefore, a question arises: \textit{how can we design an effective DETR-based detector specifically for IRSTD task?}
+This motivates a task-specific question: \textit{how can we design an effective DETR-based detector specifically for IRSTD?}